irfanbozkurt/js-bigint-optimizer/README.md

 # Introduction

 Express application trying to optimize big number addition and subtraction operations.
 Javascript supports fast arithmetics for up to 16 decimals.
 Numbers greater than this limit cannot make use of hardware-supported arithmetics.
-Bigger numbers must perform arithmetic operations at the software basis, which means the bits will be "iterated" and the corresponding elementary school rules will be applied.
+Bigger numbers must perform arithmetic operations at the software basis, which means the bits will be iterated and the corresponding elementary school rules will be applied.
 Complexity-wise, it's impossible to do better than this.
 Complexity will always be O(n) per operation, where n is the average length of the string operands.

-However, we can still improve Theta(n) with a special technique that is proposed by Youssef Bassil & Aziz Barbar of American University of Science, Lebanon.
+However, we can still improve Theta(n)

 <br>